devoworm/Digital-Bacillaria/Tutorials/TensorFlow-using-DeepLab.md

 Creating your dataset will depend on your domain of interest.
 You need to have a sizable sample (20-200 images) and perhaps use methods such as data augmentation [1] to improve the performance of your model.

 We will also go through a brief explaination of how to train your model using TensorFlow and Deeplab.
-You can use many other models as well, these steps are going to the same for almost all the models.
+You can use any other models as well, these steps are going to be the same for almost all the models.
 Let us discuss the above steps in detail:

 ### 1. MAKE YOUR DATASET
 Creating a suitable dataset is the most essential aspect of TensorFlow implementation.
-You should keep in mind that your dataset must be accurate and should cover a large amount of variation relted to your phenomenon of interest.
+You should keep in mind that your dataset must be accurate and should cover a large amount of variation related to your phenomenon of interest.

 In the case of _Bacillaria_ model training, we have split the microscopy data (movies) into a collection of image files.
 We have included both dark and light backgrounds to make our dataset more enriched and so that it covers a variety of cases.